NikolafTheGreat/NHDL_compiler/README.md

 A series of programs written in NHDL that exemplify language features.

 ### parser_tests
-A series of input programs used to test the parser.
+A series of input programs are used to test the parser.
 They are here for documentation reasons.

 ## Upkeep
-Despite this being a public repocitory I do not currently intend to support this project because of future schooling.
+Despite this being a public repository I do not currently intend to support this project because of future schooling.

 There is a possibility of future updates once I get more time.
-However do expect the program structure and associated hardware description language will redically change if this case.
+However,  expect the program structure and associated hardware description language will radically change in this case.